routdk/takehome-data-eng/README.md

 - Using Pipenv or Poetry for virtual environment setting.
 - Wanted to try other APIs like forecast.
 Bulk unload API(I guess free account does not have access there)
 - A better data model.
+- Clear thinking on error and rejection handling scenarios and re-run edge cases.

 ### Challenges I faced: